 It's easier to understand 2D, 3D, and 4D massage chairs if we break down the basics of how massage chairs work.

-When you sit down in a home massage chair and turn it on for a massage, the rollers of the massage chair are what you feel.
+When you sit down in a full body massage chair, you feel the rollers go up and down your back.
 These rollers travel up and down your spine in an S-shaped or sinusoidal curve.

 When the roller tracks stop at about your tailbone (coccyx), the chair is called an S-track chair.